With society shutting down will Tokyo 2020 go ahead? - KTVZ

 What has been said?

-On Friday, Japan’s Olympics Minister Seiko Hashimoto dismissed suggestions that Tokyo 2020 should be postponed.
+On Saturday, Japan Prime Minister Shinzo Abe said the Olympics will go ahead, while the day before Japan’s Olympics Minister Seiko Hashimoto had dismissed suggestions that Tokyo 2020 should be postponed.

 Responding to comments made by US President Donald Trump, who had suggested the Games should be rescheduled, Hashimoto said neither the local organizing committee or the International Olympic Committee (IOC) had considered postponing or canceling the Games.